 In the city and surrounding suburbs you’ll find artisan markets, a wonderland of unique boutiques, sprawling shopping malls and gorgeous heritage arcades.
 Rundle Mall is our first port of call.
 With over 700 retailers in one convenient pedestrian-friendly strip, it’s Adelaide’s busiest, most popular shopping destination.
 Discover boutiques selling local designs and higher-end clothing stores on Rundle Street, one-off, luxe homewares on King William Road, the sprawling Central Market in Adelaide's CBD, design and produce markets in Adelaide's suburbs and major shopping outlets at Burnside and Glenelg.

 Australia is free from many plant and animal diseases prevalent in other countries.
 Very strict quarantine rules apply to the import of animals and plants which cannot be brought into the country without prior application.
 Animal and plant products are also restricted.
+For more information, visit the Department of Agriculture, Water & Environment website.

-South Australia has strict quarantine laws in addition to national laws.
+South Australia also has strict quarantine laws in addition to national laws.
 The laws are in place to protect our agricultural industries and unique environments against some of the world’s most serious pests and diseases.
 When arriving by plane, you must declare all food, plant and animal products.
 If you have items you don't wish to declare, you can dispose of them in quarantine bins in the airport terminal.
 There are also quarantine checkpoints consisting of roadblocks and fruit disposal bins if you are arriving by road.